|Contest Period:||00:00 UTC Saturday, Oct. 15 thru 23:59 UTC Sunday, Oct.16 in 2022

 * The log may be made open to the public.
 If an entrant is unwilling submit as a Check log only.

-JUDGING : JARTS Contest Committee is responsible for checking and adjudicating the contest entries based on the submitted contest log.
+JUDGING : JARTS Contest Committee is responsible for checking and adjudicating the contest entries.
 Entrants are expected to follow the rules and best amateur radio practices.
 Violation of the rules of the contest or unsportsmanlike conduct may lead to disciplinary action by the Committee.

 |Member: JA1EUL, JA1IQV, JA1OVD, JA1WSK, JA1XRA, JH1BIH, JG1GGU, JK1IQK, JR1BAS, JR1NHD,JS1OYN, JA2KCY|